singer-io/tap-frontapp/README.md

 With each run of the integration, the following data set is extracted and replicated to the data warehouse:

+- **Accounts Table**: Daily aggregated Accounts statistics since the last_update (last completed run of the integration) through the most recent day respectively.
+- **Channels Table**: Daily aggregated Channels since the last_update (last completed run of the integration) through the most recent day respectively.
+- **Inboxes Table**: Daily aggregated Inboxes statistics since the last_update (last completed run of the integration) through the most recent day respectively.
+- **Tags Table**: Daily aggregated Tags statistics since the last_update (last completed run of the integration) through the most recent day respectively.
+- **Teammates Table**: Daily aggregated Teammates statistics since the last_update (last completed run of the integration) through the most recent day respectively.
-- **Team Table**: Daily or hourly aggregated team member statistics since the last_update (last completed run of the integration) through the most recent day or hour respectively.
-On the first run, ALL increments since the **Start Date** will be replicated.
+- **Team Table**: Daily aggregated Team statistics since the last_update (last completed run of the integration) through the most recent day respectively.

 ---

 ## Troubleshooting / Other Important Info

-- **Team_table Data**: The first record is for the teammate = "ALL" and so is an aggregated record across all team members.
-Also, the API supports pulling specific teams by using a slightly different endpoint, but we have set it up to pull members from all teams.

 - **Timestamps**: All timestamp columns and resume_date state parameter are Unix timestamps.